-In this new era of post-indierockgoth-souldown-tempopbr&bdancetraphip-pop, let's put aside the old descriptors and call Matthew Johnston's debut album The World Will Break Your Heart what it truly is: honest.
-His debut full-length is the culmination of years of growth and struggle.
+In this era of post-indierockgoth-souldown-tempopbr&bdancetraphip-pop, it's about time we put all aside the old (and new) descriptors and just call Matthew Johnston's music what it is: honest.

 Matthew Johnston has been committed to making music since he was 13, beginning as a drummer playing with acts ranging from rock to hip hop.
 He has since evolved into a multi-instrumentalist, singer, and producer.
 Through all of the surprising turns of young adulthood, Matthew's passion persevered; performing, producing, arranging, and mixing his debut EP, There Will be Miracles, entirely on his own, and finally arriving at this brave statement of unrelenting hope.
 His heart-rending songs are aimed squarely and unabashedly at the best in us without ignoring life's most painful realities.
 It is music that is bright, big, and, above all, sincere.